-Iowa Republicans are heading into the general election hoping to hold onto their trifecta control in the Statehouse, as well as their U.S. congressional seats.
+Early voting starts in Iowa Wednesday, Oct.
+19, for the November general election, where Republicans are working to hold onto their trifecta control in the Statehouse, as well as their U.S. congressional seats.
 Democrats are working to flip seats and retain Democratic incumbents like U.S. Rep. Cindy Axne.

 All of Iowa’s U.S. House seats and the U.S. Senate seat currently held by Sen. Chuck Grassley are contested in the general election.
 Gov. Kim Reynolds and all of the other statewide officeholders also face challenges.

 Here’s where the race stands as Iowa ramps up to the Nov.
 8 general election.
 Article last updated 10/18/22